uniwebcms/express/README.md

 One of the main goals of the Uniweb engine is to provide the information that web components need to achieve their visual results without needing any input from the owner of a website.
 For example, a navigation bar component (**navbar**) may need information about the page structure of the website and the active webpage.

-Because the engine has access to both the template and the website data it can provide information about the structure of the site and how its current data fits into it.
+The engine has access to both the template and the website data so it can provide information about the structure of the site and how its current data fits into it.
 We can illustrate this concept by continuing the above example of a **navbar**.
 When rendering a navbar, we not only need to know the page structure of the site but also which pages currently have meaningful information so that the navbar can show menu links that only point to them.
 For example, a template for a personal website may define a page that shows a list of projects to which the website owner belongs.
 Some users of the template may indeed have projects to show but other may not.
 Whether the navbar shows a Projects menu or not depends on whether the website has projects to show or not.

 The conditional inclusion of navbar menus presents an interesting problem because the main logic for rendering pages is located in independent components that are unrelated to the navbar.
 This is a challenge that shows how the web engine is crucial for coordinating components so that the result is more than the sum of the parts.